Can you get life insurance if you’re transgender?

 However, there are some exceptions to the rule, which is why it’s important to shop around for a provider that will work with your profile.

-Insurers cannot discriminate against you because you are transgender and doing so is illegal.
+Insurers can’t discriminate against you because you’re transgender and doing so is illegal.

 Key takeaways

-• If you are planning to undergo gender confirmation surgery, insurers will postpone your application until after your surgery.
+• If youre planning to undergo gender confirmation surgery, insurers will postpone your application until after your surgery.

-• A gender dysphoria diagnosis is not considered a mental illness and should not impact your life insurance application.
+• A gender dysphoria diagnosis isnt considered a mental illness and shouldnt impact your life insurance application.

-• Transgender individuals should shop around to find a life insurance company that honors their actual gender.
+• Insurers have different guidelines for how they evaluate your gender and how it plays into your overall risk.
+Transgender individuals should shop around to find a life insurance company that honors their actual gender and offers them the best rate.

 Life insurance underwriting for transgender applicants